I am not sure what I can really say here except that I like it. I REALLY REALLY LIKE IT.

 I have not used the small included flash unit mainly because I almost never use flash.
 With 1.4 lenses who needs it!
 But I will eventually have to play with it just to see how it works.

-Below are some sample images from the shoot.
+Her are some sample images from the shoot.
 Although the project is to be presented in B&W, I have included some color images.
 There are basic toning adjustments, but nothing major that changes the look of the image from the camera.
 Everything was shot as a RAW file, converted with Adobe’s DNG converter and processed in Lightroom.
 (Adobe had not yet updated Lightroom to handle the X-T1 Raw files).